Yuto Horigome (skateboarder): Approaching the Olympics

 Approaching the 2020 Summer Olympics, Horigome ranked second in men's street on the World Skate (WS) World Skateboarding Olympic Rankings in June 2019, with 62,480 points.
 At that time, American Nyjah Huston topped the men's street rankings with 67,080 points.

 As the 2020 Olympic Games were postponed for a year and the number of skateboarding events in 2020 was significantly reduced due to the COVID-19 pandemic, the WS Olympic Rankings for June 2021 included points earned from events in the 1 January–30 September 2019 season and the 1 October 2019 – 30 June 2021 season.
 In the 2021 Skate World Championship Horigome managed to take home the gold over Nyjah Huston, but Horigome remained in second place, with 249,200 points, behind Huston's 269,900 points in the Olympic Rankings.

 Tokyo Olympic Games and beyond

 At the 2020 Olympic Games Horigome displayed one of the best performances of his career receiving 9.03, 9.30, 9.35 and an astounding 9.50 on his finishing nollie backside 270 totaling to a combined score of 37.18.
 Winning the first ever gold medal for Olympic Skateboarding in his hometown of Tokyo solidified Horigome as one of the top skateboarders in the world.

-After the Olympics Horigome went on to win gold in X Games Chiba, which was the first X Games ever held in Japan.
-Since the X Games Chiba Horigome has gone on to win gold in two more X Games over rivals Braden Hoban and Nyjah Huston.
-Horigome continues to break records recently becoming the first Japanese skater to win the highly renowned Tampa Pro (skateboard competition).
+After the Olympics, Horigome went on to win gold in X Games Chiba, which was the first X Games held in Japan.
+Since the X Games Chiba, Horigome has gone on to win gold in two more X Games over rivals Braden Hoban and Nyjah Huston.
+Horigome continues to break records recently becoming the first Japanese skater to win the Tampa Pro (skateboard competition).